Organization Hierarchy and Sub-Organizations

 Who is this for?

-• Admins – Build and maintain your company's org structure.
-Control who sees what.
+• Admins - build and maintain the org structure and control who sees what

-• Regional Managers – See how your division fits into the bigger picture.
+• Regional Managers - review how their division fits into the bigger company structure

 Step 1: Define your org structure levels

-Go to Organization > Org Chart.
-Click Org Structure Levels in the top-right corner.
-Name each level of your hierarchy.
-You can have up to 5 levels.
+Go to Organization > Org Chart and click Org Structure Levels in the top-right corner.

 Step 2: Set up departments